cortexlabs/cortex/docs/cluster-management/install.md

 1 20gb ebs volume for the operator          $0.003
 2 network load balancers                    $0.0225 each

-your cluster will cost $0.19 - $2.85 per hour based on cluster size and spot pricing
+your cluster will cost $0.19 - $2.85 per hour based on cluster size and spot instance pricing/availability

 ￮ spinning up your cluster ...